mprakashgithub/mprakashgithub/README.md

 ## Get in touch :coffee:

-- Your future employee on [LinkedIn](https://www.linkedin.com/in/manishprakashind)
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/manishprakashind)
-- And of course GitHub you're already on (Recursion).
 - You can email me at mailtomprakash1@gmail.com
 - You can check my [profile](https://mprakashgithub.github.io/)